KimmoKAhola/The-IoT-Temperature-Observer/README.md

 [Github Repository](https://github.com/KimmoKAhola/The-IoT-Temperature-Observer)

 This repository serves as the code base for an IoT project for the summer course 24ST - 1DT305 at [LNU](https://lnu-ftk.instructure.com/courses/402).
-The purpose of this project has been to create a simple sensor endpoint that I can place somewhere and collect data which is saved to a database.
-Users can interact with this controller by using a telegram bot and writing certain commands to it.
+The purpose of this project has been to create a simple sensor endpoint that I can place somewhere and collect data which is then saved to a database.
+Users can interact with this controller by using a telegram bot and receive live data from it.

-The future goals of this project is to expand on this idea and to implement more sensors in different part of the country and build a larger sensor network for personal use.
+The future goals of this project is to expand on this idea and to implement more sensors in different parts of the country and build a larger sensor network for personal use.

 Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus of this report will be on python and raspberry pi pico wh.
 Links to the tools used for the .NET code will be provided and simple python code snippets on how to send data to these services will also be shown.
 The .NET code is available in the github repository but will not be covered in detail.